 Objectives with two to three Key Results consistently outperform those with four, five, or more.
 As the number of Key Results increases, completion rates drop and engagement declines.

-This isn’t because teams aren’t working hard - it’s because attention is finite.
-Too many Key Results dilute focus, slow decision-making, and make trade-offs harder.
+This isn't because teams aren't working hard β it's because attention is finite.
+Too many Key Results dilute focus, slow decision-making, and make trade-offs harder to call.

-Teams often add extra Key Results to feel “safe” or comprehensive, but the result is the opposite: less clarity and weaker execution.
+Teams often add extra Key Results to feel "safe" or comprehensive.
+The result is the opposite: less clarity, weaker execution, and worse outcomes.
+The best teams aren't doing more β they're doing what matters most, and saying no to the rest.

 Lesson 4: Teams That Attach Initiatives Early Move Faster

-Importantly, the best teams don’t treat initiatives as static.
+Importantly, the best teams don't treat initiatives as static commitments.
 They adjust, replace, or stop them based on progress data.
+The initiative is a starting hypothesis, not a contract.
+What matters is the speed of the first move β not the perfection of the plan.

 Lesson 5: The First 30 Days Set the Trajectory